capesoftware/bonsai-vplink/samples/lunarlander/chapter_1/README.md

 lesson/scenario sections in your Inkling code.

 ### Constants
-Lines 54-61 define some constants so we do not need to put "magic" number constants throughout the code.
-While is seems easier to just put in a value of 0.1 for the VP Link time step, anybody who reads your code one month from now (including you) will apreciate the use of named constants instead of bare numbers.
+Lines 54-61 define some constants so we do not need to put "magic" numbers throughout the code.
+While is seems easier to just put in a value of 0.1 for the VP Link time step, anybody who reads your code one month from now (including you) will appreciate the use of named constants instead of bare numbers.

 ### Simulator
 Lines 64-67 define the simulator to use to train this brain.
 If you did not call